ksonex777-pixel/code-api/README.md

  * @param itemName
  * @param recipesForItem
  */
-editItemCraftingRecipes(playerId: PlayerId, itemName: string, recipesForItem: RecipesForItem): void
+editItemCraftingRecipes(playerId: PlayerId, itemName: ItemName, recipesForItem: RecipesForItem): void

 /**
  * Reset the crafting recipes for a given back to its original bloxd state